Captive animal factilities we do not promote

 Captive animal attractions we do not promote

-- Pinnewala Elephant Orphanage in Sri Lanka was the subject of a report by the animal welfare charity Born Free which led to our decision to exclude any trips that visit Pinnewela from the site.
-Read more here.
+Pinnewala Elephant Orphanage in Sri Lanka was the subject of a report by the animal welfare charity Born Free which led to our decision to exclude any trips that visit Pinnewala from the site.
+Read more on why we don't support Pinnewala Elephant Orphanage here.

-- Elephant trekking.
-Other than in exceptional circumstances (when elephant riding forms part of the protection of highly endangered rhinos and tigers in national parks) we do not promote any elephant rides.
+Elephant trekking.
+We do not promote any elephant rides.
 Read more about how we reached this decision in our elephant trekking guide.

-- Elephant sanctuaries or orphanages where elephant riding, performing, painting or similar are permitted.
-The few sanctuaries which we do support ensure the animals are kept in the most natural conditions possible, and do not take elephants from the wild.
+Elephant sanctuaries or orphanages where elephant riding, performing, bathing, painting or similar are permitted.
+We don’t expect perfection, but the few sanctuaries which we do support ensure the animals are kept in the most natural conditions possible, and do not take elephants from the wild.
 Read more about the pros and cons of elephant sanctuaries here.

-- The use of animals as photographic props.
-Read more here.
+The use of captive wildlife as photographic props.